beenpow/Stroke-Prediction-ML/README.md

 **todo**

 ### Baseline Results
-To produce the results discussed in the Baseline Models section, we run the cells in the ```baseline.ipynb``` notebook under the header: "Run baselines for writeup".
+To produce the results discussed in the Baseline Models section, we run the cells in the ```baseline/baseline.ipynb``` notebook under the header: "Run baselines for writeup".
 This produces train and test results for the baseline models with the chosen hyperparameters via Grid Search, as shown earlier in the file.

 ### Feature Selection Results